ROAM in History

 In comes the other George.
 In 2001, George Wendt hired Brian to re-develop the marketing department at OARS.
 A household name in the US rafting industry, OARS was looking at re-inventing itself after the California tech market crash.
 Then along came 911 so all bets were off.
 After the rubble settled, OARS saw unprecedented growth from 2002 -2007 and Brian left the marketing post at OARS to focus on ROAM’s operations and expansion.

-Since then, ROAM has cautiously moved operations into Ecuador, Galapagos, Peru, Chile, Mexico, Costa Rica, Africa, Bhuthan and Argentina while expanding into the boutique lodge operations in Western Canada.
-Our itineraries continue to veer from the norm and new programs and genres include horseback trips, skiing, surfing and ” voluntourism”.
+Enough of these George fellows and most importantly, along came Ashley Scanlan who joined as a partner in 2010.
+Ashley had been working as a guide with ROAM since 2007 but quickly took the reins to expand our Patagonia programs and emerging Bear Camp operations.
+Since then, ROAM has cautiously developed operations into Ecuador, Galapagos, Peru, Chile, Argentina, Mexico, Costa Rica, Africa, Bhutan, Europe and Scandinavia, while expanding into boutique lodge offerings in Western Canada and across the globe.
+Our itineraries continue to veer from the norm and new programs and genres include horseback trips, skiing, surfing and wildlife and cultural adventures.